chiefenne/Electronics-Inventory/README.md

 --label_offset_y: -1mm;
 ```

+### Outlines (calibration vs Avery sheets)

+By default, label borders are **not printed** (best for real Avery sheets where tiny alignment offsets can make printed
+outlines look off).

+For calibration or printing on plain paper (where you want cut guides), enable **Show cut outlines** on the Labels page
+before printing.

 ## Authentication

 This app uses a **login page + server-side sessions** (stored in SQLite) for all routes.